Eligibility requirements for firearm applications

 • be a resident of Victoria or work with firearms in Victoria

-• be 18 years and over for an adult licence, or, between 12 and 18 years for a junior licence
+• 18 years and over for an adult licence, or

-• the Embassy or Consulate General of the relevant country; or
+• the Embassy or Consulate General of the relevant country, or

-• the relevant police agency of the relevant country; or
+• the relevant police agency of the relevant country, or

 • the check provided to the Department of Home Affairs at the time of visa lodgement.